 Quizzes will be given each week.
 They will be based on the readings and lectures as well as in-class projects for that class.
+Students need to be present for the lecture in order to take the quiz.
 No makeup quizzes will be given.
 Each quiz is worth 2% of final grade.

-Weekly Connection Assignments 20 marks
+Weekly Connection Assignments

 Students will be required to select and include the image and details (title, date, artist, medium and collection) of one work of art from each lecture and one other work of art (student's choice) from a different time period and briefly describe, incorporating the relevant appropriate visual language, the connection between these works.
 These assignments are due at the beginning of the class following the last lecture.
 Images are to be in colour.
-Students can submit 10 assignments.
-Hard copy at the beginning of each class.
+Students can submit 10 assignments in hard copy at the beginning of each class.
 Each assignment is worth 2% of final grade

-Formal Analysis 15 marks
+Formal Analysis

 Students will be required to visit an art gallery and write a formal analysis of a work of art (student's choice) on display.
-A guideline will be provided for the students.
-Due Date: November 28, 2016 (hard copy only at beginning of class)
+A guideline (Moodle) will be provided for the students.
+Due Date: October 2, 1017 in hard copy only at beginning of class.
+Late papers will not be accepted.

-Research Essay 25 marks
+Research Essay